Andrefls/Workshop-task-6/README.md

 - Welbsite Link: https://andrefls.github.io/Workshop-task-6/

-- THIS WORKSHOP IS FORKING WORK FROM, Her notes will be at the end of the page after title "ORIGINAL WORK BELOW"
+- THIS WORKSHOP IS A FORKING WORK FROM mzhu933.
+Original notes will be at the end of the page after title "ORIGINAL WORK BELOW"